eiwear/eiwear.github.io/rx-lenses.md

 layout: default
 title: Rx Lenses
 permalink: /rx-lenses/
-header: Since we provide our optical laboratory, we're able to provide quality lenses at a fair price.
+lead: Since we provide our optical laboratory, we're able to provide quality lenses at a fair price.
 We have access to every lens and lens coating on the market.
 image: /images/rxlenses_photo.png
 ---